 “When you practice gratefulness, there is a sense of respect toward others.”
 Dalai Lama

-We are finishing the choir year.
+We are almost finished with the choir year.
 No matter what sort of choral organization you are involved with, things are winding down with the end of the school year, the concert year, and the church year.
-There are people out there you should thank, if you haven’t already done so.
+There are people out there you should thank if you haven’t already done so.

 If your mother didn’t drum it into you enough, let me paraphrase her sentiments by telling you to thank EVERYONE as the old choir year winds down.
 You will be sowing the seeds for a good new season.
 If you don’t say thank you in the normal course of things, make it a New School Year Resolution for the fall.

 Thank the custodians and the bus drivers who help you move your risers or who help you move your choirs.
 Thank the church secretary who doesn’t get flustered by the occasional last-minute change of anthems.
 Thank the department assistant who gets everything where it’s supposed to be, when it’s supposed to be.
 Thank the Music Boosters for all they do and your chorus officers for helping collate.
 Thank everyone who does a job you can’t, hems a swing choir dress in an emergency or makes sure your robes are dry cleaned.
 I know it is your job to be concerned about the music, as it should be, but things that are not the music need to get done by someone.
 Thank anyone who helps get your concert on stage or your choir in the loft on Sundays; you know who they are.

 Why?
 Thanking others lets them know you appreciate what they do for you and your choral groups.
 They will have good feelings about you and will want to continue to help you.
 No one likes to be taken for granted, so don’t take those around you for granted.

 And thank YOU dear ChoralNetters!
 I appreciate your continued support for my Choral Ethics Blog.
 Please continue to email your Choral Ethics questions to and we will have a conversation about what’s concerning you.